 The Internal Audit Manager is accountable on a day-to-day basis to the Treasurer and to the Board.
 Internal Audit operates in accordance with Public Sector Internal Audit Standards and in line with the requirements of the Standards is subject to periodic external inspection.
-An action plan developed following the 2018/19 inspection has been used to strengthen compliance, with a number of recommendations made implemented during 2019/20 and further work planned to address all remaining issues in the current financial year.

 Internal audit and the subsequent report by the external auditors in their annual audit letter and in other reports, informs the effectiveness of the financial control environment as an element of the Board's governance arrangements.
 No fundamental control weaknesses were reported during the period covered by this statement.
-It is the opinion of the Internal Audit Manager that reasonable assurance can be placed on the Board's internal financial control systems in place for the year ended 31 March 2020 - TBC BY INTERNAL AUDIT.
+It is the opinion of the Internal Audit Manager that reasonable assurance can be placed on the Board's internal financial control systems in place for the year ended 31 March 2021.